 - All children who are employed must hold a work permit.

 - Statutory school leaving date is the last Friday in June in the academic year in which the child is 16 years old.

-Children aged between 13 and the statutory school leaving age can apply using the form below which must be signed by employer and parent / guardian:
+Children aged between 13 and the statutory school leaving age can apply using the online form below which must include an uploaded form signed by employer and parent / guardian: